Educational Opportunity Fund

 Maximizing Academic Potential Program (MAP)

-Admission into the MAP program is based on the evaluation of a Rowan University application, secondary school achievement, recommendations and assessments of their motivation to succeed through an individual interview.
+Admission into the MAP program is based on the evaluation of a prospective student's Rowan University application, secondary school achievement, recommendations, and assessments of his or her motivation to succeed through an individual interview.
 New Jersey residency and financial income is not a requirement for MAP.